Visual Arts in Hampden, Hampshire, and Franklin counties - Updated Weekly!

 Website: resilientcommunityarts.org/program-registration/p/qtag

 Open to anyone who identifies as queer, trans, or gender-expansive.
-This is a bi-weekly program happening every even # Wednesday at 7pm with our fabulous facilitator Mi!
+This is a bi-weekly program happens every other Wednesday at 7pm with our fabulous facilitator Mi!
 Come hang out, make art in community, or just connect with other queer and trans folks in a safer space.

 Contact: info@resilientcommunityarts.org